CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 - Increase the Student's power of concentration.
 Mistakes made during the 4th and 5th minutes are due to concentration, not shorthand knowledge.
 "Give the maximum number possible of 5-minute takes."

 - Liberally preview material until 140wpm is reached.
 Use new matter for testing only.
 When you dictate new matter to students who cannot write more than 140 words a minute, you are testing, not teaching.
+(Compare to Swem who suggests 80wpm for no preview and fast initial attempt.)

 - Only 3 dictations of previewed material, so the final is 20wpm above the initial.
 More will be necessary if material is not previewed.